 Healthy, Active Lifestyle

-Just like practising yoga and other forms of exercise, having regular massage helps to relieve the tensions of daily life, keeps your muscles and bones in shape, and releases mental and emotional stress.
+Just like practising yoga and other forms of exercise, having regular massage in Shropshire helps to relieve the tensions of daily life, keeps your muscles and bones in shape, and releases mental and emotional stress.

 Sharon comes to see me every month.
 Initially, she was feeling pain in her right shoulder and arm due to a busy time at work but was otherwise in good health and swam regularly.